philtelco/philtelco.github.io/about.md

 [Futel](https://futel.net){:target="_blank"} is a Portland, Oregon-based phone company started in 2014 by Karl Anderson.
 Futel currently operates twelve free-to-use phones (both payphones and armored phones) within Oregon, Washington, and Michigan, including one at Right 2 Dream Too, a self-managed houseless encampment in Portland.
 Fore more information, visit

 [Talk To Me](http://talktomenyc.com/){:target="_blank"} is a network of five public payphones located in each of the five boroughs of New York City, that only call each other.
 Participants who pick up a TTM receiver set the other four ringing, inviting passing New Yorkers to answer the call.
 Upon connection, two unsuspecting strangers are thrust into conversation and left to navigate a serendipitous interaction with their neighbor.
 Talk To Me was launched in June 2022 by Jordan Seiler.
 For more information visit

+### What is 'phreaking'?

+Phreaking is a term to describe the act and culture of exploring telecommunications systems, usually the public telephone network.
+PhilTel is phreaking-friendly, and you can read more about some specific phreaking acts that can be perfomed on the PhilTel network on the [Phreaking](../phreaking) page.

 ### How does the PhilTel network work?